Rhea-Braithwaite/IntrotoIM/finalProject/README.md

 ## Description

 For my Final Project, I decided to do a Piano Tiles inspired game called Switch Notes.
 Piano Tiles is a game where different tiles appear to fall down the screen and the user presses them at a speed and time that matches the length of the tile and the music being played.
 For my version I decided to do something similar using switches.
 So the user sees a note which appears on the screen, falling within 1 of 4 lanes.
 When it arrives at the bottom of the screen, in the play zone, the matching switch is pressed.
-If the note is within the zone and the correct switch is pressed, then a sound is played for the using the note and the score is incremented.
+If the note is within the zone and the correct switch is pressed, then a sound is played for th note and the score is incremented.

 If the note is enitrely in the play zone, the score increases by 100 If the note is only partly in the play zone, the score increases by 50